-For the years ended October 31, 2023 and 2022 (in thousands of Canadian dollars)
+For the year ended October 31, 2024 (in thousands of Canadian dollars)

 1. NATURE OF FACILITY ASSOCIATION (continued)

 The RSPs operating in Ontario, Alberta (Grid and Non-Grid), New Brunswick, Nova Scotia, and Newfoundland and Labrador provide a means for individual members to cede risk to the insurance pools under administration for certain of the private passenger use automobile insurance policies they underwrite in the respective jurisdiction.